 They are also an amazing amount of fruits to be found in Thailand – try Dragon Fruit, Lychee and Sticky Mango as they are common faves!
 Dried Mango is often sold in small plastic bags by those who work the transport routes, these are cheap and come with chilli!

 Be aware that Durian fruit is infamous for it’s stink and many hostels explicitly forbid you to bring it inside.

 Want Western Food?
 Pizza restaurants are popular across Thailand, expect to pay between $5 and $10 per pizza.
+Sure, it’s not the best vegetarian food in Thailand but if you fancy it then it’s a decent choice.
 Otherwise check out the big city shopping malls or the tourists strips to find the standard western fare.

 And to end this article here’s some vegetarian restaurants in Thailand that i’d personally recommend: